mindsdb/mindsdb/docs/mindsdb-docs/docs/setup/self-hosted/pip/windows.md

-# Deploy Using pip on Windows
+# Setup for Windows via pip

 ???+ warning "Python 3.9"
     Currently, some of our dependencies have issues with the latest versions of Python 3.9.x.
 For now, our suggestion is to use **Python 3.7.x, or 3.8.x versions**.